JayeshTiwari03/Menument/backend/README.md

 Steps
 1. Create a Schema Instance in Models
-2. Creare router specs for APIs - get, post
+2. Create router specs for APIs - get, post
 3. Add this new route in server.js